Showing posts with label 22. Show all posts

 1950-59 photo above - Ebay

-Heading north with no New York skyscraper in the distance
+Heading north with no New York building

 1978 by Marty Bernard Chicago Rapid Transit,